Inca dove: Distribution and habitat

 The Inca dove ranges from Costa Rica in the south to the American Southwest in the north and is often common to abundant in suitable habitat.
 Its range has been expanding northward and southward the past few decades.
 Despite being named after the Inca Empire, this species does not occur in any of the lands that once constituted that empire.
 Inca doves are expanding their range in the north and south.
 This terrestrial species forms flocks in deserts, scrublands and cultivated areas and may also be found in urban settings where they feed upon grass seeds and take advantage of the ready availability of water from agricultural and suburban irrigation.

-The Inca dove has escaped or been deliberately released in the US state of Florida, but there is no evidence that the population is breeding and may only persist due to continuing releases or escapes.
+The Inca dove has in the past escaped or been deliberately released in the US state of Florida, but there is no evidence that the population is breeding and may only persist due to continuing releases or escapes.

 Nesting

 Inca doves build their nests primarily in trees and shrubs.
 The average diameter is about 5 centimeters.
 The male gathers nesting material and presents it to the female, who also gathers some nesting material.
 The nest is composed of twigs, grass, weed stalks, and leaves and becomes reinforced with the brood's excrement.
-The nest is often used over and over, with one nest being reused 11 times.
+The nest is often used over and over.

 Behavior

-During winter, Inca doves roost in communal huddles in a pyramid formation that aid in heat conservation.
-These pyramids can contain up to 12 birds.
-They often flock outside their territories, with flocks going up to 100 birds.
+During winter, Inca doves roost in communal huddles, in a pyramid formation that aids in body-heat retention.
+These pyramids can contain 10 or more birds.
+They often flock outside of their territories, with flocks growing up to 100 birds-strong.

 Voice

-The song, a forceful cooing rendered variously as cowl-coo or POO-pup, may be given from a tree, wire, or other open, high perch such as a television aerial.
+The song, a forceful cooing rendered variously as cowl-coo, POO-pup, or NO-hope, may be given from a tree, wire, or other open, high perch such as a television aerial.